 (The average person lumps punishment and negative reinforcement into the same category and calls it all ‘discipline”.
 This article will reflect the common usage for the word “punishment”.
 There is a big difference between the two but that will have to wait for another article at a later time.)

 1. Not enough praise.
 Even parents who think they do a good job of praising their kids don’t do it as often as they think they do.
-There is an inclination to reserve praise for behavior that which is above and beyond normal expectations.
-Few parents want to throw a parade for because their child merely did the basics.
+There is an inclination to reserve praise for behavior which is above and beyond normal expectations.
+Few parents want to throw a parade for their child merely because he did the basics.
 But if the idea is to communicate expectations and establish good habits, then we need to let kids know we’re watching and we notice what they do.
 This is especially important when we’re trying to establish a new habit in our child.Praise doesn’t have to be a new trampoline or a trip to Disney World.
 Praise can be a simple “good job”.

 Action step: Make a point of catching your child doing something right.
 One of my professors in grad school was fond of saying “even a broken clock is right twice a day”.
 Even the most strong-willed and oppositional child will do something right, even if by accident, and you need to catch him/her at that moment.

 2. Rewards and Punishments not meaningful to the child.
-Another of the common parenting mistakes is thinking that our child thinks like we do.
+Another of the common parenting mistakes is believing our child thinks like we do.
 A reward is only a reward if the child considers it so.
 Punishments are only meaningful if the child sees it as a punishment.
 I can remember being sent to my room as a punishment.
 The problem was I valued time away from my little brothers and could easily amuse myself with books and puzzles.
 Being sent to my room was supposed to be a punishment; I usually saw it as a reward.

 Action step: Make two lists for each of your children.
 One list is things they like to do, the other is things they hate.
 When they do well you can reward them with something from the list of things they like.
 When you child doesn’t live up to expectations you can either withhold something from the list of things they like or add something from the list of things they don’t like.

 3. Inconsistent discipline.
 One of the most common parenting mistakes is inconsistency.
-Some children see their parents as a walking, talking, slot machine.
+Some children see their parents as a walking, talking, slot machines.
 They persist in the face of trouble because they know they can wear you down and eventually hit the jackpot.
 Nobody plays a broken slot machine.
 You have to convince your children the slot machine is broken and there will be no payoffs for poor behavior.